Frequently Asked Questions

 Which textbook should I use?

 Although we don’t endorse particular textbooks, we do offer lists of resources that are suitable for different levels, such as primary, GCSE, A-level, and resources for starters.
 Click here to view these lists.
-In addition, our librarian and language advisors would be happy to advise you on the contents of resources, to help you find ones that are suitable for your needs.
+In addition, our Japanese Language Resource Officer and language advisors would be happy to advise you on the contents of resources, to help you find ones that are suitable for your needs.
 Click here for contact details.

 Where can I buy Japanese books?